vespa-engine/blog/_posts/2020-12-14-stateful-model-serving-how-we-accelerate-inference-using-onnx-runtime.md

 ---

-*By Lester Solbakken from Verizon Media and Pranav Sharma from Microsoft.*
+*By Lester Solbakken from Yahoo and Pranav Sharma from Microsoft.*

 There's a difference between stateless and stateful model serving.